Dark Mode Light Mode

 • This website is helpful if you want to learn about air pollution in China and how to protect your health: https://aqicn.org/map/china/

-It’s easy to find services in English in big cities like Shanghai and Beijing, but it can be harder in smaller cities.
+It’s easy to find English-speaking services in big cities like Shanghai and Beijing, but it can be more challenging in smaller cities.

 A great way to meet other expats in China is to join an expat group or go to an event.
 You can also get help from social media and online forums.
 Or send an email to your embassy to ask for contacts of the expat community of your country.